vanton/saved/README.md

 - [glebm/render-whitespace-on-github](https://github.com/glebm/render-whitespace-on-github) : Are they tabs?
 Are they spaces?
 How many?
 Never wonder again!
 - [OctoLinker/OctoLinker](https://github.com/OctoLinker/OctoLinker) : OctoLinker – Available on Chrome, Firefox and Opera
 - [FelisCatus/SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) : Manage and switch between multiple proxies quickly & easily.
+- [violentmonkey/violentmonkey](https://github.com/violentmonkey/violentmonkey) : Violentmonkey provides userscripts support for browsers.
+It works on browsers with WebExtensions support.
 ### December 17, 2018
 - [Idnan/like-on-github](https://github.com/Idnan/like-on-github) : Chrome extension - Link a repository with the extension and automatically save the links to content you like
 - [sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) : Browser extension that simplifies the GitHub interface and adds useful features